At a glance

 - Once the return is filed the agent and client should receive an email from HMRC with instructions for making payment.
 It appears that payment cannot be made simultaneously with the filing of the return as a reference is required.

-- Anyone who cannot authorise their agent online and does not wish to file a paper return can go through a telephone authorisation process with HMRC instead.
+- Anyone who cannot authorise their agent online and does not wish to file an interactive/paper return can go through a telephone authorisation process with HMRC instead.

 - The exception to this is for estates.
-Agents can only submit paper returns on behalf of personal representatives (PRs) as there is not yet any facility for PR's to authorise agents online.
-However, the PR's can file online returns themselves by setting up an online property account.
+Agents can only submit interactive forms on behalf of Personal Representatives (PRs) as there is not yet any facility for PRs to authorise agents online.
+However, the PRs can file online returns themselves by setting up an online property account.

 Trustees who need to report disposals:

-- Where a trust needs to report a gain and has not already registered under the trust registration service, they will need to do so before they can report the gain and pay the Capital Gains Tax.
-See UK Trusts.
+- Where a trust needs to report a gain on a residential property sale and has not already registered under the Trust Registration Service (TRS), it will need to do so before it can report the gain and pay the Capital Gains Tax.
+This also applies to non-resident trusts.
+See Trust Registration Service.

 Real-time CGT reporting: outside Self Assessment